-- If the manufacturer can demonstrate that these tests have been performed five consecutive times with zero failures, the frequency of these tests, with the approval of the qualifying activity can be performed on an annual basis.
-If the design, material, construction, or processing of the part is changed or, if there are any quality problems or failures, the qualifying activity may require resumption of the original test frequency. - 2/ If the manufacturer can demonstrate that this test has been performed five consecutive times with zero failures, this test, with the approval of the qualifying activity, can be deleted.
+- \ 1/ If the manufacturer can demonstrate that these tests have been performed five consecutive times with zero failures, the frequency of these tests, with the approval of the qualifying activity can be performed on an annual basis.
+If the design, material, construction, or processing of the part is changed or, if there are any quality problems or failures, the qualifying activity may require resumption of the original test frequency.
+(NOTE: Not applicable to space ("T") level product since test deletion or reduction of space level product is not allowed.) - \ 2/ If the manufacturer can demonstrate that this test has been performed five consecutive times with zero failures, this test, with the approval of the qualifying activity, can be deleted.
 The manufacturer, however, shall perform this test every three years after the deletion as part of long term design verification.
 If the design, material, construction, or processing of the part is changed or, if there are any quality problems, the qualifying activity may require resumption of the specified testing.
-Deletion of testing does not relieve the manufacturer from meeting the test requirement in case of dispute. - 3/ Applicable to termination B. - 4/ Applicable to termination's G, U, T, C, and D. - 5/ Applicable to termination W. - 4.6.4.3 Subgroup 2.
+Deletion of testing does not relieve the manufacturer from meeting the test requirement in case of dispute.
+(NOTE: Not applicable to space ("T") level product since test deletion or reduction of space level product is not allowed.) - 3/ Applicable to termination B. - 4/ Applicable to termination's G, U, T, C, and D. - 4.6.4.3 Subgroup 2.
 A sample of ten parts for each test of subgroup 2 shall be randomly selected from the inspection lot.
 If one or more defects are found, the lot shall be reworked or screened and defectives removed.
 After reworking or screening and removal of defectives, a new sample of ten parts shall be randomly selected.
 If one or more defects are found in this second sample, the lot shall be rejected and shall not be supplied to this specification. - 4.6.4.3.1 Disposition of sample units.
 Sample units which have been subjected to group B inspection shall not be delivered on the contract or order. - 4.7 Periodic group C inspection.
 Group C inspection shall consist of the tests specified in table VII, in the order shown.
 Group C inspection shall be made on sample units selected from lots which have passed group A and group B inspection.
 Group C samples shall be representative of production.
 The allowable number of defectives shall be as indicated in table VII.